 The research experience and any gathered data will provide you with the basis to write a research paper.
 This is done after the program and the process will be guided by your mentors.
-Your paper will be written with our help and submitted for publication in a peer-reviewed online journal under your own authorship.
+Your paper will be written with our help and submitted for publication in a peer-reviewed online journal under your own authorship and copyright.

 You will have all the resources you need at your disposal to pursue individually tailored learning objectives with the assistance of your mentors.

 Research Project The roots of the program lie in the socio-cultural spectrum of anthropology, and its focus is fieldwork practice.
 Participants are asked to develop and carry out an individual research project over the course of 3 weeks.
 This is always a challenge, no matter what topic you choose.
 Specific topics that are heavily dependent on the availability and accessibility of institutions and research facilities or vulnerable or closed networks, offer more challenges.
 Getting access, overcoming taboo and building trust in the field are crucial for this type of fieldwork, and any research project more generally.
+The output of this research project is twofold: an academic poster, potentially followed by a peer reviewed publication.
+The analyses and writing is done after the program ends through online follow-up by our mentors.
+The poster comes shortly after the end of the program, followed by the start of a research paper.
+Some participants manage to finish this in a few months, while for others it can take up to a year or longer, but we don't quit unless you do.
 Our most 'successful' participants have been those with the courage to choose mundane, accessible and seemingly simple topics as their research focus.
 The creativity they use to write their proposals, does not in the first place show through the literature they found, but rather through their ability to connect a mundane practice to their broader research interests.